Edmonton Oilers: Return to the playoffs and seventh Cup Final appearance (1996–2006)

 The Oilers struggled with their small-market status for several years, but after the wiped-out 2004–05 season, they were aided by a Collective Bargaining Agreement (CBA) between the NHL owners and players.
 This included a league-wide salary cap that essentially forced all teams to conform to a budget, as the Oilers had been doing for years.
 A more reasonable conversion rate of Canadian dollar revenues to US dollar payroll in the new millennium also helped the Oilers to return to profitability.
 Because of this, Edmonton was able to acquire Chris Pronger (former winner of the Hart and Norris Trophies) and Michael Peca (two-time Frank J. Selke Trophy winner) before the 2005–06 season.

 Acquired through a trade in 2006, Dwayne Roloson emerged as the Oilers' starting goaltender from 2006 to 2009.

 The team suffered from inconsistency during the first few months of the regular season, especially in goal and offence.
 Goaltenders Ty Conklin and Jussi Markkanen were unreliable in net and Peca also struggled with offence.
-However, in-season acquisitions, such as defencemen Jaroslav Spacek and Dick Tarnstrom, goaltender Dwayne Roloson and left winger Sergei Samsonov, helped Edmonton finish the season with 95 points and clinch the final playoff spot in the Western Conference over Vancouver.
+However, in-season acquisitions, such as defencemen Jaroslav Špaček and Dick Tärnström, goaltender Dwayne Roloson and left winger Sergei Samsonov, helped Edmonton finish the season with 95 points and clinch the final playoff spot in the Western Conference over Vancouver.

 In the first round of the playoffs, the Oilers played the Detroit Red Wings (winners of the Presidents' Trophy).
 Despite Detroit's much better regular season record, the Oilers pulled off a six-game upset for their first playoff series win since 1998.
 Edmonton then met the San Jose Sharks in the conference semifinals.
 After trailing the series two games to none, the team won the next four and became the first eighth-seeded team to reach a conference final since the NHL changed the playoff format in 1994.
 There, the Oilers beat the sixth-seeded Mighty Ducks of Anaheim in five games, claiming the Clarence S. Campbell Bowl for a seventh time.

 In the 2006 Stanley Cup Final, Edmonton met the Carolina Hurricanes.
-During game 1, the Oilers blew a 3–0 lead, lost Dwayne Roloson for the series after he suffered a knee injury, and ultimately lost 5–4 when Carolina's captain Rod Brind'Amour scored the winning goal in the final minute after backup goaltender Ty Conklin misplayed the puck.
+During game 1, the Oilers blew a 3–0 lead, lost Dwayne Roloson for the series after he suffered a knee injury and ultimately lost 5–4 when Carolina's captain Rod Brind'Amour scored the winning goal in the final minute after backup goaltender Ty Conklin misplayed the puck.
 From that game forward, the Oilers used Jussi Markkanen in net.
 Despite trailing the series 2–0 and 3–1, the Oilers forced a game 7 with a 2–1 win in game 3, a Fernando Pisani short-handed overtime winner in game 5 and a 4–0 shutout for Markkanen in game 6.
 However, the Oilers could not complete the comeback as the Hurricanes won game 7 3–1 to capture their first-ever Stanley Cup.